 Pooling the Samples

-The Company’s COVID-19 test pooling protocol enables high-complexity clinical laboratories to combine up to five patient samples into a single device for processing.
+The Company’s pooled COVID-19 RT-PCR test protocol enables high-complexity clinical laboratories to combine up to five patient samples into a single device for processing.
 A negative result means that all five individuals have tested negative for SARS-CoV-2.
 A positive result triggers all five samples to be re-tested individually to determine which patient or patients are infected.2

 By shrinking PCR technology to palm-sized dimensions, the Visby Medical platform provides fast, accurate results.
 This single-use, instrument-free device quickly identifies COVID-19 infections, which is especially useful in communities with limited access to testing.